jacobkrantz/ProbSyllabifier/Config.md

 NumChromsInDeviation: number of top chromosome fitness values to be included in the deviation calculation.
 NumEvolutions: The amount of generations to run the genetic algorithm for.
 NumCategories: The amount of categories in the phonetic categorization scheme.
+CategoryRestriction: Do categories have a minimum occupancy?
+True or False.
+CategoryRestrictionCount: If CategoryRestriction is on, what's the minimum amount per category allowed.
 TrainingSizeHMM: The amount of words to train the HMM on.
 TestingSizeHMM: The amount of words to test the accuracy of the scheme on.
 GeneList: The list of phonetic characters in the language being used.